 I still like the retro-industrial feel of the monitors and the flight-case, so it feels good to present it here.

-A recent version of The Rocket Machine.
+A more recent version of The Rocket Machine.
 Now with flatscreen monitors.

 The two video loops are played out from RaspberryPi’s in full frame-sync.

 This also gives the extraordinary possibility to update and change, via wifi in the exhibition space, the project on a daily basis.
-As I did in this project.
+As in this project.